Free temporary Belgium phone number to receive SMS online (+32)

 Results vary by service and by how busy a shared number is on the day.

 For a quick, throwaway code, start free.
-If it is blocked, grab the private $1 line above and you are usually through in seconds.
+If it is blocked, grab the private $1 number above and you are usually through in seconds.

-Keep a burner SIM for the rare case where you truly need your own long term line in the country.
+Keep a burner SIM for the rare case where you truly need your own long term number in the country.

 Questions people ask